Northeast Kingdom Waste Management District

 This page contains general information regarding Vermont's Organics Landfill Disposal Ban and NEKWMD food scrap disposal services.
 Visit our Backyard Composting page for information and resources on composting food scraps at home.

-Food Scraps Drop-Off in the NEKWMD - It’s as easy as 1, 2, 3! (and it’s FREE!)
+It’s as easy as 1, 2, 3! (and it’s FREE!)

 Some of the benefits of keeping food scraps out of the trash include: